- 18. Philippine Eagle Centre (Davao)

 Camiguin Island is also known as the Island Born of Fire due to its volcanic origin.
 At White Island, you will see the panoramic view of one out of seven volcanoes in Camiguin.
 Mount Hibok-Hibok is an active stratovolcano alongside a smaller volcano known as Mount Vulcan or the island’s last-formed volcano.

 White Island’s clear waters are also ideal snorkeling sites.
 It is teeming with colorful reefs and vibrant marine life.
 Aside from swimming, you can also lounge and sunbathe on its pristine sandbar.
+You can visit the island via a Camiguin White Island & countryside tour.

 Photo by Department of Tourism